metricly/metricly-docs/content/api/api-datasources.md

 ### POST to /datasources
 Creates a new integration for a tenant account.

 This method can be used to create one or many integrations and **should only be used by an experienced power user**.
 Properties associated to datasources are mapped as strings and cannot be validated, meaning typos are not caught and returned as errors.
-Metricly recommends creating your datasources through the UI; updating an existing datasource via PUT is less complex than POSTing a new datasource.
+Virtana recommends creating your datasources through the UI; updating an existing datasource via PUT is less complex than POSTing a new datasource.

 **Request Body**